linz/download_ta_bdys/README.md

     shift_geometry = True
     ~~~

-4. Optionally create a grid index once the TA boundary layer has been created. grid_res is X & Y resolution (in coordinate system units) of the grid to be created
+6. Optionally create a grid index once the TA boundary layer has been created. grid_res is X & Y resolution (in coordinate system units) of the grid to be created

     ~~~ ini
     [layer]
     grid_res = 0.05
     shift_geometry = True
     ~~~

+7. Optionally set it to update the data every time regardless of whether Stat has released a new version.
+Useful for testing

+    ~~~ ini
+    [layer]
+    force_update = True
+    ~~~

-5. Setup the logging parameters.
+8. Setup the logging parameters.
 The most important setting is to setup the fileHandler file logging path

     ~~~ ini
     [handler_fileHandler]